Limpopo Tourist AttractionsThe Baobabs

+The baobab tree (Adansonia digitata) is one of the trees in Africa with the longest life span.
 The average age of the Baobabs found in the northern parts of Limpopo are between 300 and 500 years old.

 Near Sagole, a rural village in the north east of the province, a baobab specimen can be visited that is 3,000 years old and measures 43 metres in circumference at base.
 Baobabs are among the most useful plants to both animals and humans.